Ultimate Guide to Different Types of Oatmeal: How to Cook, Store, and Enjoy

 On a cold winter morning, there’s no better way to begin the day than with a comforting hot bowl of oatmeal.
-But deciding which kind of oatmeal to make – traditional, steel-cut, quick cook, instant – shouldn’t be taxing your brain when you’ve just got out of bed.
-So, if you are confused about the different kinds of oats and how to cook oatmeal with them, this guide will explain everything you need to know.
+But deciding which kind of oatmeal to make – steel-cut, old-fashioned, quick cook, or instant – shouldn’t be taxing your brain when you’ve just got out of bed.
+If you’re confused about the different types of oats and the best ways to prepare delicious oatmeal with them, this comprehensive guide will explain everything you need to know.

 five different types of oatmeal